 The P.E. curriculum includes gymnastics, dance, games and swimming.
 The school has been involved in Top Play and Top Sports.
 A variety of traditional team sports are encouraged.
 The school has very successful netball and football teams.
-In Years 3 & 4 the children also go swimming.
+All Junior children also go swimming.
 All Junior children are involved in field sports during the summer term.
 We share a playing field with two other local schools.